mossbanay/Psychology-3-4/Glossary.md

 Automatic processes are processes that can be completed with divided attention.
 They generally do not require significant cognitive effort.

+### Broca's aphasia
+##### Also known as non-fluent aphasia

+A condition in which language production is severely impaired as a result to damage of Broca's area (usually by a stroke).

 ### Broca's area

 A small area in the frontal lobe which is reasonable for coordinating the muscles needed speech production.
 Damage to Broca's area results in Broca's aphasia (also known as expressive aphasia).
 Broca's area is found in th e left hemisphere for 95% of patients.